-With more than 5 million apps available across Apple and Google’s app stores globally, you’d expect there wouldn’t be too many lessons to be learned around the building an app.
-However, there are always lessons to be had and, based on what we – and our fellow app developers – are asked most every day, here are three things every first-time app developer should know but, usually, doesn’t…
+With more than 5 million apps available across Apple and Google’s app stores globally, you’d expect there wouldn’t be too many lessons to be learned about building an app.
+However, based on what we - and our fellow app developers – are asked almost every day, here are three things every first-time business, government or start-up wanting to build an app should know.

 That if you build an app, you’re probably not going to get rich quick!

 While Uber and Facebook are actual billion-dollar ideas, such apps are few and far between.
 Yes, your idea may well be the next SnapChat or Instagram (and we certainly hope it is), but million and billion-dollar apps, no matter how simple, require a lot of work.

 “Most people can’t see the countless hours of development time and, in some cases, millions of dollars that have gone into building the world’s biggest and best-known apps,’’ says Guy Cooper, Wave Digital’s Managing Director.

 “And, that’s the thing: Developing a successful app is about more than just an idea.
 It's about the implementation of that idea and the other unseen work that goes into making a successful app successful.
 It is, often, more about all the work you don’t see than the app you do see!”